(Last updated 4/28/2015; last reviewed 4/28/2015)

 HIV medicines prevent HIV from multiplying (making copies of itself), which reduces the amount of HIV in the body.
 Having less HIV in the body gives the immune system a chance to recover.
-Even though there is still some HIV in the body, the immune system is strong enough to fight off infections and cancers.
+Even though there is still some HIV in the body, the immune system is strong enough to fight off infections and certain HIV-related cancers.

 Side effects from HIV medicines can vary depending on the medicine and the person taking the medicine.
 People taking the same HIV medicine can have very different side effects.
 Some side effects, for example, headache or occasional dizziness, may not be serious.
 Other side effects, such as swelling of the mouth and tongue or liver damage, can be life-threatening.

 HIV medicines can interact with other HIV medicines in an HIV regimen.
 They can also interact with other medicines that a person with HIV is taking.
 A drug interaction can reduce or increase a medicine's effect on the body.
 Drug interactions can also cause unwanted side effects.